EmilNik/Minesweeper/Refactoring-document.md

 	-	Now one name can have only one score.
 Each name is unique.
 If a name already exists in the ScoreBoard it will ovverride the scores it has.
 7. Introduced a class `Field`( and an interface to it `IField`)	 to hold all field properties and methods: (`Rows`, `Cols`,`NumberOfMines`,the field it self-`MineField`,`RevialedCells`,methods:`Initialize`,`IsMoveInBounds`,`RevealNumber`).
 8. Modified class `minichki` to work with the previous changes.
+9. Introduced a class `Messages` and moved all messages to it.Made a few changes in some clases to use the messages !

         //